c0c0n3/ome-smuggler/docs.src/content/deployment/windows-service.md

 You have many more options to tweak the way Smuggler works, just have a read through the [configuration][config] section to see what's available.
-Over and above that, there are some configuration settings specific to the Windows service wrapper that you can change by editing `bin\ome-smuggler.xml`.
+Over and above that, there are some configuration settings specific to the Windows service wrapper that you can change by editing `bin\ome-smuggler.xml` and that we list below.

 ###### Java Command
 The wrapper launches Smuggler using the `java` command in the system `PATH`.